What Can Occupational Therapy Accomplish?

 Occupational therapy helps people learn or relearn the performance of everyday activities.
 Activities often taken for granted — using scissors, sleeping, eating, and using the bathroom, are all taught by occupational therapists.
-Adults looking to remain independent can benefit from this type of therapy, just as can children who are hoping to become independent.
-Both adults and children can benefit when looking to recover from a debilitating incident as well.

 What Is Pediatric Occupational Therapy?